endepointe/watchlog/README.md

 cargo build --bin storage-controller --release
 ```

-To run the server, add the following to your systemd unit file:
+To enable the server to run on startup, add the following to your <a href="#Systemd-Unit-File">systemd unit file</a>:

 ```bash
 ExecStart=bin/bash -c 'path/to/watchlog/app/target/release/storage-controller'
 ```

-## Configuration:

 ### Setting up the logs: